Silverion77/BasedAnimations/Assignment2/readme.txt

 							 values of .2, .5, and .8.
   - collisions.mp4: demo of two spheres bumping into one another with collisions.s
   - dragging_sphere.mp4: demo of particle dragging on a inflated sphere.
+  - self_collisions.mp4: demo of self collisions with piece of cloth.
+  - stiff_sliders.mp4: demo of the k-value sliders used while simulation.
+					   First k_stretch is altered, followed by k_bend.

 Summary: